AdamSpalt/contract-compass/README.md

 *   Node.js (v18 or higher recommended)
 *   npm (or pnpm/yarn)
 *   A Supabase account (for database and authentication).
-*   A Google Cloud Platform account with the Document AI API enabled (for PDF import).
+*   A Google Cloud Platform account with the Document AI API enabled
-*   Node.js (v18 or later)
-*   npm
-*   A Google Cloud Platform account with the Document AI API enabled.

 ### Installation